 The State of Indiana is currently embarking on a comprehensive reform of Medicaid-funded LTSS, with a focus on improving health and wellness outcomes and increasing equitable access to outcomes-focused care and community-based services.
 In Indiana, ADRCs provide streamlined access to information and resources, care options, short-term case management, and benefits enrollment across the spectrum of LTSS as part of Indiana's efforts to improve holistic, front-door access to needed supports for individuals with existing or anticipated long-term care needs.
 Across the State, HCBS Aged and Disabled (A/D) Medicaid Waiver growth has eclipsed the amount of funding available to perform enrollment intake activities, such as Level of Care (LOC) assessments and initial person-centered service planning.
-This is a temporary concern as the intake function is currently performed by Area Agencies on Aging; however, as Indiana transitions to a managed LTSS (mLTSS) model, the enrollment intake process may transform as well.
+To address this temporary concern, bridge funding is actively being provided to ADRCs to perform the intake function; however, as Indiana transitions to a managed LTSS (MLTSS) model, the enrollment intake process may transform as well.